aiven/aiven-docs/docs/products/kafka/concepts/kafka-tiered-storage.md

   faster, making for a smoother operational experience.
 - **Infinite data retention:** Offloading bulk data to remote storage speeds up service rebalancing in Aiven for Apache Kafka, enhancing operational efficiency.
-- **Transparency:** Even older Kafka clients can benefit from tiered storage without needing to be explicitly aware of it.
+- **Transparency:** Even older Kafka clients can benefit from tiered storage even if unaware of it.

 ## When and why use it